 1. Central application

-Students may apply through the central ELLIS application portal to become a PhD student within the ELLIS network (deadline once a year in December, the current call for applications can be found here).
-During their application, applicants choose from a set of ELLIS research areas and indicate preferences for ELLIS fellows/scholars they would like to work with.
-Afterwards, the applicants will be matched to the most relevant ELLIS fellows/scholars for interviews.
-If an offer is made, an agreement is signed which specifies the main supervisor, the co-supervisor (from a different country), the funding as well as the exchange and graduation plan.
-Students will be funded through the advisor’s resources and get their degree from the host institution.
+Students may apply through the central ELLIS application portal to become a PhD student within the ELLIS network (deadline once a year in Fall, the 2020 call for applications can be found here).
+During their application, applicants choose from a set of ELLIS research areas and indicate preferences for ELLIS fellows/scholars or unit faculty they would like to work with.
+Afterwards, the applicants will be matched to the most relevant advisors for interviews.
+If an offer is made, an agreement is signed which specifies the main supervisor, the co-supervisor (from a different European country), the funding as well as the exchange and graduation plan.
+Students will be funded through the advisor’s resources and get their degree from the home institution.
 Please read our FAQs for more information.

 Currently, the central application process is only for prospective PhD students.
 Postdocs are only recruited non-centrally via the nomination process described in 2.

-ELLIS fellows/scholars may nominate PhD students or postdocs who are working with them to become ELLIS PhD students or postdocs in the academic or industry track.
+ELLIS fellows, scholars or unit faculty may nominate PhD students or postdocs who are working with them to become ELLIS PhD students or postdocs in the academic or industry track.
 Note that postdocs of either track and PhD industry track candidates are currently only recruited via nomination.
 Please see this page for more details about the requirements and the nomination process.